headwirecom/peregrine-cms/docs/public/sling12-upgrade/index.md

 ## Who is this document for?

-This section is geared towards:
+This document is geared towards:
-* developers that have been working with Peregrine on Sling 9 and would like to move Sling 12,
+* developers that have been working with Peregrine on Sling 9 and would like to move to Sling 12,
 * developers that are new to Peregrine and want to start using the latest release of Peregrine, and
-* site administrators that need to upgrade their existing sites
+* site administrators that need to upgrade their existing sites.

 ## Backup your current site(s)